pkmnct/qualtrics-google-map-lat-long/README.md

 - Marker Autocomplete Options
   - You can enable an autocomplete field to assist responders in finding a location.
 Responders can enter a location into this field and the map will snap its marker to that location.
 They can then fine-tune the response by dragging the marker to a specific location (such as a door to a building).
   - See the example markers below
+- If there is only one marker, you can click on the map to set its location.

 #### Example